bnbry/eventually/README.md

 An attempt at putting data into the right place while avoiding tight coupling.

+## how to run this project

+This project is a series of dummy apps built to facilitate a brown bag presentation on message passing and data locality with behavior.
+It includes 4 rails apps.
+To run this the easiest way is to clone the repo, cd into the directory, and run the following commands.

+`bundle install` to install the monorepos gems
+`bundle exec rake install` to install each child apps gems and setup DBs `bundle exec rake boot` to run each child apps servers and subscribers

+Then open `eventually.html` in a browser once the servers are started

 ## information

 These applications are barebones implementations in order to illustrate some ideas about organizing message based systems.